graphql/graphiql/README.md

 GraphiQL is the reference implementation of this monorepo, GraphQL IDE, an official project under the GraphQL Foundation.
 The code uses the permissive MIT license.

-The `graphql-language-service-interface` should be your go-to for language server protocol spec (LSP) implementations, which is now our first order IDE spec.
+Whether you want a simple GraphiQL IDE instance for your server, or a more advanced web or desktop GraphQL IDE experience for your framework or plugin, or you want to build an IDE extension or plugin, you've come to the right place!

+The purpose of this monorepo is to give the GraphQL Community:
+- a solid, to-specification official language service,
+- a codemirror mode
-The purpose of this monorepo is to give folks a solid language service, and editor modes, and to show an example of how to use them with GraphiQL.
+- an example of how to use this ecosystem with GraphiQL.
+- examples of how to implement or extend GraphiQL

 ## [GraphiQL](packages/graphiql#readme)